022/stalkoverflow/README.md

 `sudo pip2 install -r requirements.txt`

-The application uses XMPP protocol which supports most of the chat services like jabber and gtalk
+The application uses XMPP protocol which supports most of the chat services like jabber and google-hangouts

 Run the service using

 `python2 stalkoverflow.py`

 Should prompt you for user id's and passwords for authentication.
-This information is stored untill your system is switched off.
+This information is stored until your system is switched off.
 Later asks you to pick tags to stalk on.

 Looks like this: